reponly/reponly/README.md

 - 👋 Hi, I’m @reponly
-- 👀 I’m interested in Nature, Mountain Bike, Roadbike, Camping, Hiking, and Software Developping, of course!
+- 👀 I’m interested in Nature, Mountain Bike, Roadbike, Camping, Hiking, and Software Development, of course!
 - 🌱 I’m currently learning various things like Python, PHP, CSS...
 - ⚡ Fun fact: I'm a retired project manager... so there's nothing that I must, there are only things that I want to do.